 For both students and employees, federal, state, and local laws provide a variety of penalties for the unlawful possession or distribution (i.e., trafficking) of illicit drugs or alcohol.
-Penalties under federal and Ohio law for various alcohol and illicit drug-related offenses are described below.
 Drug trafficking may be prosecuted in Ohio as either a felony or misdemeanor and may result in fines and imprisonment depending on the drug type and amount.
 See: Ohio Revised Code 2925 et seq.